25 Festivals in Prince Edward County 🎉

 Join experts and special guests for a series of guided walks, talks and special crafts and games during spring and fall bird migration at the Prince Edward Point Bird Observatory.
 This is one of the province’s best places to see the colourful and unusual birds that stop along the shores of Lake Ontario on their migratory routes.
 In May, welcome back the warblers, orioles and swallows at the southeastern end of the Long Point Peninsula in the South Shore, a designated Important Birding Area due to the more than 200 species of birds that rest and recharge here.
 Return in September for the southern migration and banding of the northern Saw-Whet Owl.

 Terroir is the Prince Edward County Winegrower’s Association’s annual spring wine and food festival.
-This one-day event showcases some of The County’s best wineries, restaurants and artisanal food producers.
-Join us for a spring celebration of the newly-released wines from highly-acclaimed wineries in Prince Edward County.
+This weekend-long moveable feast showcases some of The County’s best wineries newly-released wines from highly-acclaimed wineries in Prince Edward County.
 Discover handcrafted, award-winning wines with an unmistakable sense of place.
-Experience winemaker seminars and cellar tours of 20 wineries, plus live music and 10 local food vendors.

 See all upcoming festivals and events on our Prince Edward County calendar here.